Gresham House Forest Fund VI

 Forestry is a very long-term and illiquid investment.

 The term of the fund is 15 years from the final closing date, with extensions of up to three-five years, subject to consent from Limited Partners representing 50% of Commitments in the Master Partnership.
-The deadline for the next close is expected to be on or around 29 November 2023.
-It is expected the fund will continue to raise funds through 2023, 2024, and 2025, with a Final Close no later than 24 March 2025.
+It is expected the fund will continue to raise funds until its Final Close, expected no later than 24 March 2025.

 To provide a degree of liquidity before the set termination dates, where required Gresham House may look to arrange share sales by matching sellers with buyers.
 There is a charge of 2.5% + VAT for both parties.
 For more details see the Information Memorandum.